MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 > [!NOTE]
 > The line `from GroversTutorial import FactorizeWithGrovers2` in the Python program imports the Q# code you previously wrote.
 Note that the Python module name (`GroversTutorial`) needs to be identical to the Namespace of the operation you want to import (in this case, `FactorizeWithGrovers2`).
+> You will need the Matplotlib package to display the histogram.
+For more information, see [Matploblib](https://matplotlib.org/stable/users/installing/index.html).

 The program generates the following histogram: